-An earlier essay was published on the Lapham’s Quarterly website in July 2011 under the title “The Tea Party Parties On.”
+An earlier version of this essay was published on Lapham’s Quarterly website in July 2011 under the title “The Tea Party Parties On.”

 The admission ticket below, die cut in the shape of a tea box, comes from the centennial party at Boston's Faneuil Hall in 1873.